huttongrabiel/DTS/README.md

 # DTS Lib
-Recreating stdlib in dtslib.
-Probably a terrible idea but will make me better.
+Recreating stdlib in DTSlib.

 # Reason
 1. It seems fun and that is most important
 2. What better way to learn C++

 Not worried about the why, just exploring.

+# Note
+This will still pull in stdlib because parts still require it and we don't pass the ```-nostdlib``` flag to gcc.

 # To Be Implemented
 - [ ] any